electricilies/electricilies.github.io/.rules/01-rules.md

 ## Diagrams

-- Sequence diagrams contains actor, boundary (view, can be more than 1), controller (like the controller in backend), entity (database level)
+- Sequence diagrams contains actor, boundary (view, can be more than 1), controller (like the controller in backend), entity in UPPERCASE (database level)
 - Activity diagrams contains 3 "swimlanes": actor, system, database

 ## Steps